The right to lead part 6: Personality

-Commentary by Gene Kamena and Navy Capt.
-Scott Askins
+By Gene Kamena and Navy Capt.
+Scott Askins, Air War College

 There are a various scholarly debates as to what determines personality, but suffice to say that it is developed through some combination of your DNA, environment and experiences.
 These factors determine, affect, and mold your personality, which then serves as a leader's delivery system.

 Your personality reflects how you think, feel, act or behave in any given situation.
 Personality is the filter through which all talent, qualities and skills must pass in order to be delivered.

 The how is what followers see manifested in a leaders actions.
 Even the most competent leader, who also happens to possess good moral character, may never achieve their personal leadership potential if their personality is such that people do not want to be around them.